-With a population of about 125 million and limited area available for farming, Japan is both one of the world’s top five importers of agricultural products and a major market for U.S. agricultural exports.
+With a population of about 125 million people and a limited area available for farming, Japan imported roughly $70.2 billion in agricultural products in 2022, and Japan is the fourth largest market for U.S. agricultural exports with $14.6 billion imported in 2022.
 A variety of Japanese domestic policies affect and support producers of certain commodities.
 In addition, Japan imposes tariffs on imports of many agricultural products, and other Japanese trade policies protect domestic production.
-Despite the protection, Japan imports about $58 billion in agricultural products each year, with approximately one-third coming from the United States, the leading supplier of Japan’s agricultural imports.
+That protectionism, however, is changing due to trade agreements the country signed between 2018 and 2021.

-With a population of 51 million and limited arable land, South Korea has turned increasingly to food imports to satisfy consumers’ demands for greater food variety, lower prices, and more convenience.
-South Korea is among the top 10 markets for U.S. agricultural exports, and the South Korean market for consumer-ready food items is growing.
+With a population of roughly 52 million people and limited arable land, South Korea has turned increasingly to food imports to satisfy consumers’ demands for greater food variety, lower prices, and more convenience.
+In 2022, South Korea imported approximately $41.1 billion worth of agricultural goods, and the United States was the leading supplier with $10.4 billion in agricultural exports.

 ERS's Outputs: Agricultural Sectors of Japan and South Korea

-ERS has long conducted research and analysis on Japan’s and South Korea’s food and agricultural sectors and on the policies that affect both countries’ roles in world agricultural trade.
-ERS continues to publish trade data on U.S. agricultural trade with these countries, as part of the Foreign Agricultural Trade of the United States data set.
-Relevant outputs include:
+USDA’s Economic Research Service (ERS) has long conducted research and analysis on Japan’s and South Korea’s food and agricultural sectors and on the policies that affect both countries’ roles in world agricultural trade.
+The agency continues to publish trade data on U.S. agricultural trade with these countries as part of the Foreign Agricultural Trade of the United States data set.

 - The Rice Market in South Korea This report reviews this significant market for U.S. rice, focusing on the impact of Korean production policies and a tariff-rate quota.